IRNAS/PitStop1/testing/pressure sensor/README.md

 # Pressure sensor sealing test report

 ## Goal
 For accurate tracking of the sea turtles the information about the depth is very important.
 A pressure sensor will be used in the PitStop Tags to measure the depth.
-To test the sealing of the pressures sensor tests were similar to the sealing tests of the PitStop Tag enclosures.
+Sealing tests of the pressures sensor tests were similar to the sealing tests of the PitStop Tag enclosures.
 A special enclosure was made from polyoxymethylene (POM) plastics and rubber O-ring string and a O-ring gasket were used for sealing.
 Enclosure with the pressure sensor was put under high pressure up to 10 bar, equal to the depth of 100m.

 <img
 src="https://github.com/IRNAS/PitStop1/blob/master/testing/pressure%20sensor/pics/IMG_20180315_110824.jpg"  width="500px" height="375px">